Himani35/Facultyprofile/README.md

 ![Faculty picture](/himani_data/My%20Picture.jpg )
 ### School of Allied Health science
 **Designation**-Assistant Professor
-span style="text-decoration:underline;">CURRICULUM VITAE</span>**
+CURRICULUM VITAE

 Himani rawat

-House no 462, gali no 3 ward no 15, Adarsh colony Palwal, Haryana
+Tel: (9541309525), (9671715520),

-Tel: (9541309525), (9671715520),  E- mail id:  himanirawat35@gmail.com
+E- mail id:  himanirawat35@gmail.com

 **OBJECTIVE:**

-Seeking a position to utilize my knowledge, skills, and abilities in the industry that offers competitive environment, a true profession to put in the acquired knowledge and gain exposure to upcoming technologies while being resourceful, innovative and flexible.
+Seeking a position to utilize my knowledge, skills, and abilities in an organization that offers competitive environment, a true profession to put in the acquired knowledge and gain exposure to upcoming technologies while being resourceful, innovative and flexible.

 **EDUCATIONAL QUALIFICATION:**